Othboury/m1-opa-Indoor-Localization-App/README.md

 https://github.com/Othboury/m1-opa-Wifi-Scan-Data

-And sent via REST API into a Python Server (The application below) containing the algorithm allowing the learning to be able to predict the correct classroom afterward when the user tries and locate themselves:
+And sent via REST API into a Python Server containing the learning model, whic usereRandom forest, to be able to predict the correct classroom afterward when the user tries and locate themselves:

 https://github.com/papemor94/m1-opa-projet-flask-reseaudeneurone-projet-2021

 The data was then put into the training model to achieve higher scores when predicting the position of the user.
 On the other hand, user management was made possible via a Java server allowing the crud functionalities on users and eventually admins.
-The Java server (link below) uses Hibernate to create and update a MySQL database.
+The Java server uses Hibernate to create and update a MySQL database.
 The communication with the server was via REST API.

 https://github.com/Othboury/m1-opa-projet-java-android-backend-rest/tree/develop-pape1

-The Java server allowed to implement the login functionality on the android application using the Basic Authentication method and associating to each user a unique Token when authenticated, but on the admin side, it allowed the creation of a web application (link below) using Angular that plays the role of a dashboard allowing the management of users.
+The Java server allowed to implement the login functionality on the android application using the Basic Authentication method and associating to each user a unique Token when authenticated, but on the admin side, it allowed the creation of a web application using Angular that plays the role of a dashboard allowing the management of users.

 https://github.com/papemor94/m1-opa-projet-frontend